The global skills and competency framework for the digital world

 Sustainability: Level 6

-Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, fosters organizational collaboration, and accepts accountability in key areas.
+Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, promotes organisational collaboration, and accepts accountability in key areas.

-Develops and promotes organisational strategies, policies, standards, and guidelines for sustainability.
+Develops and promotes organisational strategies, policies, standards and guidelines for sustainability.

 Leads the introduction and use of sustainability techniques, methodologies and tools.